Nackloose/Perturbarium/axia/README.md

 - **[`Axia-Axiom.simple.md`](Axia-Axiom.simple.md)** — The Simple Version: Plain English explanation of what makes an axiom an axiom, with real-world examples and practical testing methods.
 - **[`Evolution-Axiom.md`](Evolution-Axiom.md)** — The Fundamental Laws of Genetic Evolution: A rigorous mathematical treatment establishing the laws that govern self-evolving computation systems and genetic search spaces.
 - **[`Evolution-Axiom.simple.md`](Evolution-Axiom.simple.md)** — The Simple Version: Plain English explanation of how genetic evolution and self-evolving computers work, with real-world examples and practical applications.
+- **[`Implementation-Axiom.md`](Implementation-Axiom.md)** — The Fundamental Laws of Software Implementation: Establishes the universal principles that govern successful software development and system architecture.
+- **[`Implementation-Axiom.simple.md`](Implementation-Axiom.simple.md)** — The Simple Version: Plain English explanation of implementation principles with real-world examples and practical applications.
+- **[`Exponential-Learning-Axiom.md`](Exponential-Learning-Axiom.md)** — The Fundamental Laws of Exponential Learning: Establishes the universal principles that govern accelerated knowledge acquisition and skill development.
+- **[`Exponential-Learning-Axiom.simple.md`](Exponential-Learning-Axiom.simple.md)** — The Simple Version: Plain English explanation of exponential learning principles with real-world examples and practical applications.

 ## 🎯 Purpose